Abhilasha236/Mutiple-Disease-Detection-Main-Model/README.md

 **5. Submit a pull request.**

-## Acknowledgments 🙌
+## Contributors 🙌
-Special thanks to our team for collaborative efforts Teammate 1 : Joshita Gupta
+Special thanks to our team for collaborative efforts

+Abhilasha :

-Teammate 2 : Kashish Juneja
+Kashish Juneja :

+Joshita Gupta :

 ## Contact 📬
 For queries or suggestions, feel free to reach out: